Connect with others who understand.

 Accu-Chek Guide is a traditional meter with a straightforward process.
 You place a small blood sample on the edge of a test strip, insert the strip into a lit-up port, and get a quick reading.
 You push a button to eject the used strip.

-The FreeStyle Libre 3 involves a small sensor that’s applied to your skin and worn for up to two weeks.
+The FreeStyle Libre 3 Plus involves a small sensor that’s applied to your skin and worn for up to 15 days.
 The sensor automatically tracks your blood sugar levels and sends the data to a smartphone app.

 Both brands offer clear, step-by-step instructions online.
-For example, the FreeStyle Optium Neo website includes illustrations and videos that walk you through the process of using the device.
+For example, the FreeStyle Optium Neo website includes illustrations that walk you through the process of using the device.

 The Takeaway